FAQ » Executives and Managers

 Often, you will have the right to significant severance payments, assistance in finding a new job or reinstatement.
 A lot depends on the reason why your employer is letting you go and what your employer is offering you.
 While being let go may feel like the end of your career and feel as though nothing will ever be the same, the truth is that it is rarely the end or ruin of your career.
 Usually, things can be arranged so that you are not left in a weak or vulnerable position.

-We recommend in cases of executive dismissal that our clients come to see us as soon as they learn that that they are being let go.
+We recommend in cases of executive dismissal or if you are in need of a wrongful dismissal lawyer, that you come to see us as soon as you learn that you are being let go.
 Furthermore, we highly recommend that our clients do not sign anything before seeing us.
 We are able to help our clients understand their rights, understand their options and to help them obtain the best result possible.
 We pride ourselves on our ability to give our clients excellent advice.
 This ensures that they get the best possible compensation from their former employers and that they are able to move forward confidently in their careers.

 I’ve been offered a severance package and I would like to know if it’s fair